Wrongful Death Lawyer Compassionately Serving Victim’s Families across Washington

 This includes showing that the defendant owed the victim a duty of care, that the defendant breached this duty, and that the breach was the cause of the victim’s injuries and/or death.
 You must also show that actual damages resulted from the breach of duty; this latter criterion is usually clear-cut in a wrongful death case.

 Most importantly, you must understand what compensation you can claim in a Washington wrongful death case.
 Your personal injury attorney will advise you as to what compensation you may qualify for, such as medical costs, funeral and burial expenses, lost wages, loss of companionship, etc. Not all cases qualify for multiple types of compensation and the circumstances of the death will determine what compensation a family member may seek.

 If you have lost a loved one due to someone’s negligence, you may qualify for a wrongful death claim.
-You should first contact the Washington wrongful death attorneys at Brett McCandlis Brown, PLLC to explore your options and see if you have a valid case.
+You should first contact the Washington wrongful death attorneys at Brett McCandlis Brown & Conner, PLLC to explore your options and see if you have a valid case.
 Schedule a free consultation by calling 800-925-1875 or requesting more information via our online contact form.